cwru-robotics/cwru_ariac_2018/kuka_move_as/README.md

 does robot init move; need to build out all behaviors in this action server, as well as complementary RobotBehaviorInterface

+Example main using RobotBehaviorInterface:
+`rosrun kuka_move_as robot_behavior_test_main`

 TODO:  add more trajectories to transitionTrajectories.
-create a test fnc to run/eval trajectories in simu
+extend test fnc to run/eval trajectories in simu